-- Shape a cohesive vision.

-- Ensure individualised and equitable care.

-- Cultivate a culture of safe outreach and hospital at home practices.

-- Lead innovative and family integrated care practices in the home.

-- Ensure good communication with stakeholders.

-- Promote good team morale.

-- Provide holistic oversight.
+- Shape an integrated vision for the development of outreach care. - Ensure individualised and equitable care. - Cultivate a culture of safe, compassionate outreach and hospital at home practices. - Lead innovative and family integrated care practices in the home. - Harness and embed co-production in shaping services. - Ensure good communication with stakeholders. - Promote good team morale. - Provide comprehensive surveillance of service provision.

-To ensure effective governance throughout the region/Network it is recommended that the following leadership structure be in place:
+To ensure effective networking throughout the region/Network it is recommended that the following leadership structure be in place: